Wizer27/Wizer27/README.md

 ## 🔩 About Me

-Hey, I’m [Your Friend’s Name] – a passionate low-level programmer who speaks fluent Assembly (and probably in hex too).
+Hey, I’m Wizer27 – a passionate low-level programmer who speaks fluent Assembly (and probably in hex too).
 I write code as close to the metal as possible, squeezing out every drop of performance.

 ### 🛠️ My specialties: